natalia-se/recipe_search/README.md

 * Connect your GitHub account https://app.netlify.com/user/settings
 * Press "Add new site" --> "Import an existing project" --> Select GitHub
 * Select either this repository or all allow all your repositories
-* Configure by adding your the two environment variables REACT_APP_ID, REACT_APP_KEY and then deploy
+* Configure by adding your two environment variables REACT_APP_ID, REACT_APP_KEY with the correct values and then deploy
 * Congratulations, you have a deployed project!